 On the next level of the game he commanded a French cavalry squadron in the battle of Austerlitz.
 His unit carried the day, partly because of Graf’s skill with the rapier.
 Then the scene shifted and he was commanding an infantry platoon at Missionary Ridge, storming up the slope against murderous rifle-fire.
 However, the unit came through and planted its banner on top of the ridge.
 Next, Graf was a Japanese infantry officer storming up another height, Height 205 in Port Arthur.
 In this battle Graf fell by a rifle shot in the chest.

 Through the bogs of the Masurian Lakes as Schütze, over the Galician prairie as Austro-Hungarian ulan, through Meuse-Argonne as leatherneck was his way.
 There were ski-patrols in Finnish Lapland, envelopment of a bunker on a sun-baked Pacific atoll, city fight in the Rhineland urban sprawl, a landing at Inchon and a contest over the Hué citadel -- which was taken -- with Graf in the lead, wielding a .45 -- but -- he didn't see a North Vietnamese infantryman firing at him from a cranny -- so he died -- his last death.

 However, he was eventually acquitted for lack of evidence.
-But he never again mentioned his encounter in the castle with the glorified teacher, the white-bearded, blue-clad Shuddhi-Buddhi.
+But he never again mentioned his encounter in the castle with the glorified teacher, the white-bearded, green-clad Shuddhi-Buddhi.
 No one ever got to know about their talk about life and death and God, and whether one should go career or stay on as a reservist.

 But what did Graf himself make out of it?
 Was it real, had their meeting actually taken place?